Overall, the main positives from the recent data are in employment, consumption growth and housing:

 - Monthly employment gains have averaged more than 200,000 during the past year, with annual growth of 1.7% yoy.
 Full-time employment is leading.

-- Housing sales are near a 9 year high.
-Starts and permits in August remain near their 8 year highs.
+- Housing sales are at a new 9 year high.
+Starts and permits in July remain near their 8 year highs.